Nazi Germany: Generalplan Ost

 Germany's war in the East was based on Hitler's long-standing view that Jews were the great enemy of the German people and that Lebensraum was needed for Germany's expansion.
 Hitler focused his attention on Eastern Europe, aiming to conquer Poland and the Soviet Union.
+Hitler's belief in the racial inferiority of Russians, as well as Slavs in general, had convinced him that a German conquest of Russia was inevitable.
 After the occupation of Poland in 1939, all Jews living in the General Government were confined to ghettos, and those who were physically fit were required to perform compulsory labour.
 In 1941 Hitler decided to destroy the Polish nation completely; within 15 to 20 years the General Government was to be cleared of ethnic Poles and resettled by German colonists.
 About 3.8 to 4 million Poles would remain as slaves, part of a slave labour force of 14 million the Nazis intended to create using citizens of conquered nations.

-The Generalplan Ost ("General Plan for the East") called for deporting the population of occupied Eastern Europe and the Soviet Union to Siberia, for use as slave labour or to be murdered.
 To determine who should be killed, Himmler created the Volksliste, a system of classification of people deemed to be of German blood.
 He ordered that those of Germanic descent who refused to be classified as ethnic Germans should be deported to concentration camps, have their children taken away, or be assigned to forced labour.
 The plan also included the kidnapping of children deemed to have Aryan-Nordic traits, who were presumed to be of German descent.
 The goal was to implement Generalplan Ost after the conquest of the Soviet Union, but when the invasion failed Hitler had to consider other options.
 One suggestion was a mass forced deportation of Jews to Poland, Palestine, or Madagascar.

-In addition to eliminating Jews, the Nazis planned to reduce the population of the conquered territories by 30 million people through starvation in an action called the Hunger Plan.
+In addition, the Nazis planned to reduce the population of the conquered territories by 30 million people through starvation in an action called the Hunger Plan.
 Food supplies would be diverted to the German army and German civilians.
 Cities would be razed and the land allowed to return to forest or resettled by German colonists.
 Together, the Hunger Plan and Generalplan Ost would have led to the starvation of 80 million people in the Soviet Union.
 These partially fulfilled plans resulted in the democidal deaths of an estimated 19.3 million civilians and prisoners of war (POWs) throughout the USSR and elsewhere in Europe.
 During the course of the war, the Soviet Union lost a total of 27 million people; less than nine million of these were combat deaths.
 One in four of the Soviet population were killed or wounded.